thibaultcha/lua-resty-jit-uuid/README.md

 }
 ```

-**Note**: when used in OpenResty, it is **very important** that you seed this
+**Note**: when used in ngx_lua, it is **very important** that you seed this
 module in the `init_worker` phase.
 If you do not, your workers will generate
-identical uuid sequences, which could lead to serious issues in your
+identical UUID sequences, which could lead to serious issues in your
 application.
+The seeding requirement also apply in use outside of ngx_lua,
+though seeding is less delicate in such cases.

 [Back to TOC](#table-of-contents)